 5. The Catalogue of the Library of the United States.
 To which is Annexed a Copious Index, Alphabetically Arranged.
 Washington: Printed by Jonathan Elliot, 1815.

 9. Nicholas P. Trist to Thomas Jefferson, 18 Oct.
-1823, Thomas Jefferson Papers, Manuscript Division, Library of Congress.
+1823, Recipient copy in Thomas Jefferson Papers, Library of Congress.

 12. Bibliographic description from the Library of Congress online catalog.